Strong Black Loving: ‘Black Love’ Creators Talk Season 3 Of Their OWN Show

 “Black Love” Creators Talk Season 3

 The filmmakers/creators of “Black Love” are dishing on their series celebrating melaniny matches.
 Tommy and Codie Oliver are once again bringing their critically-acclaimed docu-series back to the Oprah Winfrey Network.
 This time viewers will hear stories from celebrated couples ready to bare their honest, emotional and sometimes cringe-worthy truth.
-Season 3 will feature the likes of LeToya Luckett and Tommicus Walker, Kandi and Todd Tucker and Erica and Warren Campbell.
+Season 3 will feature the likes of LeToya Luckett and Tommicus Walker, Kandi and Todd Tucker and Terry and Rebecca Crews.

 Below the Olivers tell BOSSIP all about season 3.